postsharp/Metalama.Documentation/conceptual/Aspects/advising/contracts.md

 ### Contract directions

-By default, the <xref:Metalama.Framework.Aspects.ContractAspect> aspect applies the contract to the _default data flow direction_ of the target parameter, field or property.
+By default, the <xref:Metalama.Framework.Aspects.ContractAspect> aspect applies the contract to the _default data flow direction_ of the target parameter, field, or property.
 The default direction is:

 * for input and `ref` parameters: the _input_ value,
 * for fields and properties, the _assigned_ value (i.e. the `value` parameter of the setter),